haberdashPI/vscode-master-key/notes.md

 FEATURE: require parsing to validate modes to be all negations or all positive mode specifications

 wishlist:

+- a command to repair keybindings getting out of sync with the activated bindings ID

 - have backspace and enter run commands in capture mode